lisztomania23/Museum-of-Candy-webDev-bootcamp/README.md

 ![Museum of Candy "background image by Freepik"](./design/desktop-and-mobile-preview.jpg)

 Welcome to the Museum of Candy website, a responsive web application created as a practice exercise based on the [Udemy Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/) course.
-This project is designed to help you learn about responsive web development and how to use Bootstrap for building modern web interfaces.

 - [Live Demo](https://lisztomania23.github.io/Museum-of-Candy-webDev-bootcamp/) - Experience the Museum of Candy website in action by visiting the live demo.